ros-navigation/docs.nav2.org/concepts/index.rst

 They are a tree structure of tasks to be completed.
 It creates a more scalable and human-understandable framework for defining multi-step or many state applications.
 This is opposed to a finite state machine (FSM) which may have dozens of states and hundreds of transitions.
-An example would be a soccer playing robot.
+An example would be a soccer-playing robot.
 Embedding the logic of soccer game play into a FSM would be challenging and error prone with many possible states and rules.
 Additionally, modeling choices like to shoot at the goal from the left, right, or center, is particularly unclear.
-With a BT, basic primitives like "kick" "walk" "go to ball" can be created and reused for many behaviors.
+With a BT, basic primitives, like "kick", "walk", "go to ball", can be created and reused for many behaviors.
 More information can be found `in this book <https://arxiv.org/abs/1709.00084>`_.
 I **strongly** recommend reading chapters 1-3 to get a good understanding of the nomenclature and workflow.
 It should only take about 30 minutes.